 The core program provides the academic preparation for mental health counseling licensure.
-Students may choose one or two concentrations to earn additional credentials and knowledge.
-The program of study may not exceed 60 credits.
+Students may choose one or two concentrations to earn additional credentials and knowledge, but also have the option to take a blend of elective courses without completing a concentration.
+The entire program of study may not exceed 60 credits

-- Addictions Counseling CADAC, LADC - Mental Health Counseling core program with no concentrations - LMHC - Rehabilitation Counseling CRC, LRC (Due to the length of this concentration, no second concentration may be added.) - Trauma Studies
+- Addictions Counseling CADAC, LADC

+- Rehabilitation Counseling CRC, LRC (Due to the length of this concentration, no second concentration may be added.)

+- Trauma Studies